SigNoz/signoz/CONTRIBUTING.md

 ## License

-By contributing to FBShipIt, you agree that your contributions will be licensed under its MIT license.
+By contributing to SigNoz, you agree that your contributions will be licensed under its MIT license.

 Again, feel free to ping us on `#contributing` or `#contributing-frontend` on our slack community if you need any help on this :)